Leonidas Platanias

 Leonidas C. Platanias is a Greek-American oncologist.
-He is the director of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University and the Jesse, Sara, Andrew, Abigail, Benjamin and Elizabeth Lurie Professor of Oncology.
-He is internationally known for his research focused on cytokine signaling pathways in cancer cells, and for his contributions in developing therapies that target those pathways.
+He is the Director of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University and the Jesse, Sara, Andrew, Abigail, Benjamin, and Elizabeth Lurie Professor of Oncology in the Departments of Medicine and Biochemistry and Molecular Genetics.

-Platanias also serves as associate vice president for Cancer Programs in Northwestern's Office for Research, professor of Medicine and of Biochemistry and Molecular Genetics at Northwestern University Feinberg School of Medicine, and as a medical oncologist who treats patients with leukemia and other blood cancers at Northwestern Medicine.

 Early life and education

-Born in Athens, Greece, Platanias earned his medical degree and Doctorate from the School of Medicine, University of Patras.
+Born and raised in Athens, Greece, Platanias earned his medical degree and PhD from the School of Medicine, University of Patras.
 While completing his degrees, Platanias' father was diagnosed with leukemia which resulted in him pursuing a career in oncology.
-Platanias moved to the United States in 1984 to begin his research career at the National Heart, Lung, and Blood Institute at the National Institutes of Health in Bethesda, Maryland, where he worked as a post-doctoral fellow on the pathogenesis and pathophysiology of aplastic anemia in the laboratory of Neal S. Young, chief of the Hematology Branch of the NIH.
-Following this, he completed a residency in internal medicine at the State University of New York, Downstate Medical Center in 1989, and a fellowship in hematology-oncology at the University of Chicago Hospitals in 1992.
-He is board certified in both Internal Medicine and Medical Oncology by the American Board of Internal Medicine.
+Following this, he completed a residency in internal medicine at the State University of New York, Downstate Medical Center, and a fellowship in hematology-oncology at the University of Chicago Hospitals.